Browse teachers

 Maria believes that each dance is vivid and full of life.
 Being present at the moment gives the opportunity and creates the ability to be open and flexible; to adapt to the music and to the partner at the same time and follow where that moment takes us.

-Maria is teaching the Lindy Hop track together with Clàudia Fonte in week 4.
+Maria is teaching the Lindy Hop and the 3 in 1 track together with Clàudia Fonte in week 4.

 With over 25 years of experience, Mbango Baer is a passionate and versatile tap dancer whose style is fluid, groovy, and deeply rooted in swing.
 She trained with a diverse range of teachers, including the dynamic Philou Nagau, hip-hop tap innovator David Tchuyang, and the legendary Roxane Butterfly.
 Her dance is a continuous exploration of musicality, always guided by the pure joy of movement.